 As time went on, I remember stepping back and watching my glorious self shrink and get really rigid.
 Then it dawned on me.
 The root of my stuff was less about trust and more about safety.
 And interestingly enough, my distress would often kick in at the precipice of any comfort zone expansion: a new publisher, relationship, job opportunity, health challenge and even more recently with the re-branding of all my websites!
 Talk about a major growth spurt!

 Like me, you may be called to step up and flourish right now.
 Advice for us: Don’t let your wings wilt.
 Instead, get really sober about what’s safe and what’s not.
 Take one of those inner inventories we often talk about.
 Whether it’s in your mind or on paper, reflect on any drama or stories that might be pushing your fear factor.
 Once you do, you’ll probably realize that you’re more secure than you think and that the only one holding you back is lovely, well-meaning you.
 Look, sometimes it’s justified to be scared.
-But most of the time, spooky town is just an illusion, a silly place that gets amplified in our very clever minds.
+But most of the time, creepy town is just an illusion, a silly place that gets amplified in our very clever minds.

 In times like these, I like to turn to an affirmation.
 Here’s one I created for safety …